Grooming is an important part of pet welfare and wellbeing and should be carried out regularly.

 Cats and dogs can be prone to ear infections, which can cause pain and discomfort.
 Because they can’t vocalise issues it’s worth checking regularly for any sign of problems.
 Look out for any changes that have occurred between regular ear checks, redness, swelling, offensive odour or excessive wax.
 If you have any concerns, we’ll be happy to help.

 As always, here at MyVet we’re on hand to offer advice and support, as well as to examine your pet if something seems wrong.
-Please contact us if you need our assistance.
+Please contact us in Dublin if you need our assistance.